kuzmanst88/form-validation-tests-playwright/documentation.md

 ---

 ## 🧠 3.
-Detailed Test Descriptions
+Test Descriptions

-### 🔹 3.1 `api-submission.spec.ts`
+### 🔹 3.1 `registration-form-general-tests.spec.ts`

-- **Testing Logic**: Simulates a full form submission with valid credentials and checks for a successful backend response message.
+- **Testing Logic**:
+  - Covers general user interactions with the form.
+  - Tests UI behaviors like field validation, empty field errors, submit button state, and password visibility toggle.
 - **Objectives**:
-  - Ensure backend registration response is triggered correctly.
-  - Confirm user sees a success message upon submission.
+  - Ensure fields are required before submission.
+  - Submit button only activates when all fields are valid.
+  - Password visibility toggle (👁️ / 🔒) works as expected.
 - **Results & Observations**:
-  - ✅ Passed with `Registration successful!` message visible post-submit.
-  - Validated that no errors occurred on successful flow.
+  - ✅ Error messages triggered appropriately for empty fields.
+  - ✅ Toggle behavior accurately switches password visibility and icon state.
+  - ✅ Submit button can only be used if all fields pass the JS validation.
+  - ✅ Error message appears when email and confirmation email do not match.

 ---

 ### 🔹 3.2 `email-fields-input-validation.spec.ts`

+- **Input Acceptance Criteria**:
+  - Must be a valid email format
+  - Maximum length: 25 characters
 - **Testing Logic**:
   - Runs positive and negative test cases on the email fields.
   - Tests valid email formats and known invalid patterns (e.g., missing "@" or domain).